onefinestay/pylytics/docs/getting-started/timezone-support.rst

 What it does
 ------------

-dim_timezone will create a table with all the timezones in it.
+dim_timezone will create a table with all of the `Olson tz database <http://en.wikipedia.org/wiki/Tz_database>`_ timezones in it.
+The timezone information is accessed using `pytz <https://pypi.python.org/pypi/pytz/>`_.

 Here is an example of a fact which uses timezone support::